Critical Audit Matters (CAMs): What You Need To Know

 When applying the requirement to determine matters that involve “especially challenging, subjective, or complex auditor judgment,” assess this in the context of normal audits, using the standard word “especially” instead of “most.”
 This more clearly conveys that there might be multiple CAMs and that matters are assessed on a relative basis within the specific audit.

-2. Use sound judgement as an auditor
+2. Use sound judgment as an auditor

 CAMs requirements determination is principles-based and should be applied in the context of the facts and circumstances.
 Differences in an auditor’s judgment and the nature, timing, and extent of the audit response in each specific circumstance influences the determination of CAMs.